Tacuma/Hex-Comparison/README.md

 Data Structures/Concepts Used:
 ==============================
-Programming in SPIM, Knowledge of MIPS ISA, stack, registers
+Programming in SPIM, Knowledge of MIPS ISA, stack, registers.

 Description: